facano/car_insurance/README.md

 ```

 ## Commands:
-- `npm run test`, run the test suite and display the coverage report
-For the detail of coverage open `coverage/index.html`
+- `npm run test`, runs the test suite and displays the coverage report.
+For the detail of coverage report please open `coverage/index.html`
-- `npm run after-30-days`, should display an output for the given rules.
-Also, you can open the generated file `products_after_30_days.txt`
+- `npm run after-30-days`, displays an output for the current rules.
+Also, you can open the generated file in `products_after_30_days.txt`